romaricdrigon/EasyGallery/README.txt

 Put the app in root directory.
 Put pictures & sub-folders (to create galleries) in /photos/ Avoid special chars in names of subdirectories & files (spaces are ok, as accents).
+Double dot ('..') is forbidden, as it means upper directory!

 ****** What format are supported? ******